d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 a_*(0)=2^{1/6}a_{*,1}\approx 1.122\,a_{*,1}.
 \]

-So deeper overlap reduces the storage-side burden and relaxes the preferred support outward by about 12.2% relative to the just-touching additive baseline.
+So deeper overlap reduces the storage-side burden and relaxes the preferred support outward by about 12.2% relative to the surface-additive baseline.

 ### 6.5 Weak-overlap expansion